Airborne radioactivity increase in Europe in autumn 2017: Possible source

 Domestic investigation within Russia is hampered by the problem that Mayak is in the walled-off closed city of Ozyorsk, which non-resident Russians are barred from visiting without special permission, and by government harassment of nuclear critics.
 In Russia prominent nuclear critics experience government raids, are accused on state TV of "exploiting the nuclear issue to foment revolution", and risk criminal prosecution on charges of incitement of hatred against nuclear energy employees.

 The Russian Academy of Sciences's Nuclear Safety Institute set up an international committee to investigate the incident.
 The French Institute of Radioprotection and Nuclear Security (IRSN) provided a report to the committee in January 2018.
 The report concluded that the most likely source of the pollution is a spent fuel treatment facility located in a region between Volga and Ural.
 A possible reason for the release of radioactivity at Mayak PA might be an unsuccessful attempt to produce cerium-144 for the European scientific project Borexino.
 Mayak PA had agreed to deliver cerium-144 in fall 2016, but canceled the contract in December 2017.
 Mayak PA was the only facility capable of producing cerium-144 from "fresh" spent nuclear fuel 2–3 years old.
 Usually spent fuel is not processed earlier than five years after extraction.
 The Ru106/Ru103 ratio in analyzed environmental samples during the pollution spread was characteristic of "fresh" spent fuel.
 While the non-Russian members of the committee accepted the conclusions of IRSN's report, the Russian members maintain that an inspection by Rostechnadzor of the Mayak PA facility in November 2017 showed no anomalies and a rare meteorological event may have transported the ruthenium-106 from somewhere else to the apparent region of origin.

 In 2019, a number of European nuclear scientific research groups published "clear evidence" that the leak originated from Southern Urals, where Mayak plant is located.
+A study published in 2020 investigated the isotopic composition of the released ruthenium and concluded that it had originally been produced in a Russian water-water energetic reactor (VVER).
+A shipment of nuclear waste from VVERs at Kola Nuclear Power Plant is known to have arrived at Mayak six weeks prior to the estimated release date, as part of the cerium-144 project.